alexmilowski/k8s-s3-spark/README.md

 Meanwhile, on the cloud and on-premise, S3-compatible storage is also an option.
 Using S3 from within Spark is possible and has different performance characteristics.
-Yet, doing so requires having a build of Spark that is both K8S aware and packaged with the supporting S3 libraries.
+Yet, doing so is simple and only requires having a build of Spark that is both K8S aware and packaged with the supporting S3 libraries.

 Sometimes it is a struggle to get all the parts and version aligned just so and this is certainly the case with running Spark natively on Kubernetes along with S3 support.
-To help ease this struggle, this project includes some documentation and examples of packaging and using Spark with "S3 protocol" access along with native support for Kubernetes.
+To help ease this struggle, this project includes some documentation and examples of packaging and using Spark with "S3 protocol" support.

 The following instructions will step you through the process of building or acquiring an K8S+S3 compatible Spark distribution, packaged as a container